 This documentation must be produced if or when asked for by the enforcement authority; OFCOM and Local Weights and Measures Authorities (Trading Standards) in Great Britain, and OFCOM and DETI in Northern Ireland.

-Our consultant engineers can provide advice on zoning, equipment procurement, cabling layouts for LV and HV systems, and can assist with documentation for any fixed installation.
+Our engineers can provide advice on zoning, equipment procurement, cabling layouts for LV and HV systems, and can assist with documentation for any fixed installation.

 EMF in the built environment

 The EMF Directive 2013/35/EU came into force on 1st July 2016, which means that end-users may request evidence that known sources of EMF are below the ICNIRP limits.
 This legislation is now part of the occupational health and safety at work regulations and is currently referred to as CEMFAW.

 Eurofins York (formerly York EMC Services) can provide advice, zoning, mitigation techniques and site-surveys for sources of EMF and if the need arises help resolve issues through modelling or calculation.
 For more information download our EMF flyer here.